barrucadu/barrucadu.co.uk/posts/2016-01-09-c-is-not-turing-complete.markdown

 [^recursion]: "Recursive function calls shall be permitted, both directly and indirectly through any chain of other functions.", 6.5.2.2.11, nothing else is said on the matter.

+### Addendum: Virtual Memory

+In a discussion about this on Twitter, the possibility of doing some sort of virtual memory shenanigans to make a pointer see different things depending on its context of use came up.
+I believe that this is prohibited by the semantics of object lifetimes (6.2.4.2):

+> The lifetime of an object is the portion of program execution during
+> which storage is guaranteed to be reserved for it.
+An object exists,
+> has a constant address, and retains its last-stored value throughout
+> its lifetime.
+If an object is referred to outside of its lifetime,
+> the behavior is undefined.
+The value of a pointer becomes
+> indeterminate when the object it points to (or just past) reaches
+> the end of its lifetime.

+The lifetime for heap-allocated objects is from the allocation until the deallocation (7.22.3.1):

+> The lifetime of an allocated object extends from the allocation
+> until the deallocation.
+Each such allocation shall yield a pointer
+> to an object disjoint from any other object.